 We’ve quickly entered a new phase of the virus pandemic within Europe and the UK.
 Now that governments and people have at last understood the implications of this terrible situation, we now need to work within new boundaries and constraints.
-Remote audits provide a new approach to assessment of a management system.
+Remote audits and COVID 19 provide a new approach to assessment of a management system.

 Certificates for management systems have dates for expiry and the need to conduct regular periodic audits continues.
 Within the context of a global pandemic, everything could simply grind to a halt.